 Before you start your snowmobile up, or when you are about to drive it, check the oil for any leaks.
 It’s a good idea to replace the oil on your snowmobile regularly as well.

 When you change the oil make sure it’s done on a regular basis and put new oil in.
-I would also recommend changing the oil filter as this is more important.
+I would also recommend changing your snowmobile oil filter at every oil change.

 Fresh oil helps lubricate all of the snowmobile components and keep everything running smoothly.
 It also helps to maintain a lower engine temperature so that the snowmobile engine is able to continue performing optimally.

 Make sure that you change your fuel filters regularly.